Nancy L. Rosenblum

 Nancy Lipton Rosenblum (born November 10, 1947) is an American political scientist and political philosopher.
-She is the Senator Joseph S. Clark Professor of Ethics in Politics and Government at Harvard University and co-editor of the Annual Review of Political Science.
+She is the Senator Joseph S. Clark Professor of Ethics in Politics and Government at Harvard University and has been the co-editor of the Annual Review of Political Science (2015 to 2023).
 She studies modern political thought and constitutional law.
 Rosenblum has been the Chair of both the government department at Harvard and the political science department at Brown University, and a member of the leadership of several professional organizations in political science and political philosophy.

 Early life and education

 Rosenblum was born on November 10, 1947.
 She was the oldest of seven children born to an economist father and social worker mother in Teaneck, New Jersey.
 Rosenblum earned her Bachelor of Arts degree from Radcliffe College and her PhD in Political Science from Harvard University.